|

 Apart from her musical life, Annie Kay holds a degree in translation

-and conference interpretation and owns a translation and interpretation
+and conference interpretation and co-owns a translation and interpretation